 Badges apply at two different levels.
 Pick the right parameter.

-sortBy: price, name, turnAroundTime, createdAt, updatedAt, audience, ahrefsDr, semrushOrganicTraffic, rating, estimatedViews.
+sortBy: price, name, turnAroundTime, createdAt, updatedAt, audience, ahrefsDr, semrushOrganicTraffic, rating, estimatedViews, mai.

 audienceMin/audienceMax = monthly visits (what the UI calls "Visits").